 The food on the lower end of the price range doesn’t disappoint either.
-Tlaloc offers El Salvadorian and Mexican food just a short mile trip north of town.
-You’d never expect to find tacos and gorditas this authentic in Georgia, but they match up.
+Tlaloc El Mexicano Restaurant offers El Salvadorian and Mexican food just a short mile trip north of town.
+You’d never expect to find tacos and gorditas that are this authentic in Georgia, but they match up.
 Cali-N-Tito’s to the west of campus is filled with students and has a BYOB policy to go with its outdoor seating and lovely Cuban sandwiches and plantains.

 Blind Pig Tavern has the best burgers on campus and other standard bar fare.
-There are a dozen burgers to choose from but the two best offerings are the Burn’em (hot wing sauce, jalapenos, and blue cheese) and the Memphis (bacon and peanut butter).
-Choo Choo’s offers affordable Korean and Japanese food.
-There’s also good late night food served at The Grill, but you’ll enjoy the milkshakes more than anything you eat.
-There’s also Little Italy Pizza, which does a good enough job to replicate quality late night pizza.
+There are a dozen burgers to choose from but the two best offerings are the Fat Matt (cajun spices, bacon, and pimento cheese) and the Jalapen-ya-business (fried jalapenos, pico de gallo, and chipotle ranch).
+The Choo Choo offers affordable Korean and Japanese food.
+There’s also good late-night food served at The Grill, but you’ll enjoy the milkshakes more than anything you eat.
+There’s also Little Italy Pizza, which does a good enough job to replicate quality late-night pizza.

 If busy college bars aren’t for you, The Nowhere Bar offers a more relaxed atmosphere with pool and a healthy jukebox.
 More bar games can be found at Boar’s Head Lounge, which offers pool, foosball, and table shuffleboard.
 A large patio area adds to the occasion if the weather’s nice.